 Cybersecurity threats against the Federal Government continue to grow.
-According to the Department of Homeland Security's U.S. Computer Emergency Readiness Team, Federal agencies reported 77,183 cyberattacks in FY 2015, an increase of more than 10 percent from FY 2014.4 The IRS reported that more than 1,000 security incidents occurred to its systems during the period August 1, 2014, to July 31, 2015.
+Since 2011, my office has identified the security of taxpayer data as the most serious management and performance challenge confronting the IRS.
+According to the Department of Homeland Security's U.S. Computer Emergency Readiness Team, Federal agencies reported 77,183 cyberattacks in FY 2015, an increase of more than 10 percent from FY 2014.4